 Future of Configuration Management Software

-While the configuration management technological landscape has greatly matured, the consensus that things will keep evolving in the future.
-The current mainstream solutions are often viewed as too complicated, unforgiving and a difficult to maintain.
+While the configuration management technological landscape has greatly matured, there is a consensus that things will keep evolving in the future.
+Current mainstream solutions are often viewed as too complicated, unforgiving and difficult to maintain.
 One alternative to the classic configuration management approach is the emerging immutable container infrastructure.
 Docker is an example of this evolving technology.

 Whereas regular configuration management aims to define and manage state at run time, containerized applications require that all the configuration be defined at build time.
 The resulting portable containers can then be moved from one host to the next without any changes in state.
 These states can then be saved in Docker images and used later to re-spawn a new instance of the complete environment.
 Images therefore offer an alternative means of configuration management, arguably superior to runtime configuration management.